Fraudulent activity might be underway when multiple factors are true during a card-not-present transaction.

-Larger-than-normal orders: Because stolen cards or account numbers have a limited life span, crooks need to maximize the size of their purchase.
+Larger-than-normal orders: Because stolen cards or account numbers have a limited life span, fraudsters need to maximize the size of their purchase.

-Orders that include several of the same item: Having multiples of the same item increases a criminal's profits.
+Orders that include several of the same item: Ordering multiples of the same item increases a criminal's profits.

-“Rush” or “overnight” shipping: Crooks want these fraudulently obtained items as soon as possible for the quickest possible resale, and aren’t concerned about extra delivery charges.
+“Rush” or “overnight” shipping: Crooks want these items as soon as possible for the quickest possible resale and aren’t concerned about extra delivery charges.

-Shipping to an international address: A significant number of fraudulent transactions are shipped to fraudulent cardholders outside of the U.S. Visa AVS can't validate non-U.S., except in Canada and the United Kingdom.
+Shipping to an international address: Most goods from fraudulent transactions are shipped to fraudulent cardholders outside of the U.S. Visa AVS can't validate non-U.S., except in Canada and the United Kingdom.

-Transactions with similar account numbers: Particularly useful if the account numbers used have been generated using software available on the Internet (e.g., CreditMaster).
+Transactions with similar account numbers: Particularly useful if the account numbers used have been generated using software available online (e.g., CreditMaster).

 Shipping to a single address, but transactions placed on multiple cards: Could involve an account number generated using special software, or even a batch of stolen cards.

 Multiple transactions on one card over a very short period of time: Could be an attempt to "run a card" until the account is closed.

 Multiple transactions on one card or a similar card with a single billing address, but multiple shipping addresses: Could represent organized activity, rather than an individual at work.